Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Does This Mean For Canadians?

-When the Bank of Canada lowers its interest rate, banks too reduce their interest in terms of lending, saving, and borrowing.
+When the Bank of Canada lowers its interest rate, banks also reduce their interest in terms of lending, saving, and borrowing.
 Here are a few ways the lower Bank of Canada interest rate can affect Canadians:

 Mortgages